In this tutorial, you will learn how to remove anything from a photo in Photoshop.

 Remove People from Background With the Patch Tool

-If the Content-Aware Fill does not do the job, you can try the Patch Tool to remove anything from a photo in Photoshop.
+If the Content-Aware Fill does not work, you can try the Patch Tool to remove anything from a photo in Photoshop.

 The Patch Tool is part of the Healing Brush set of tools.
 These are the tools that you will use for all your retouching needs.
-The Patch Tool is primarily used to repair larger areas of an image, or get rid of any distractions or blemishes.
+The Patch Tool primarily repairs larger areas of an image or eliminates any distractions or blemishes.